 So, what makes these processes unique?

-Well, media planning focuses on the strategy behind the media content that’s created, published, and shared among your customers and target audience.
+Well, media planning is the process where you decide which media content is created, published, and shared among your customers and target audience.
 The media referred to here is all-encompassing, meaning it doesn’t always include paid ads and paid content.

 This is where media planning and media buying differ.